Hashem Akbari

-Hashem Akbari (born 13 August, 1949) is an Iranian-American professor of Building, Civil and Environmental Engineering at Concordia University.
-He specializes in research on the effects of urban heat islands, cool roofs, paving materials, energy efficiency, and advanced integrated energy optimization in buildings.
+Hashem Akbari (born 13 August 1949) is an Iranian-American professor of Architectural, Civil and Environmental engineering at Concordia University.
+He specializes in research on the effects of urban heat islands, cool roofs, asphalt paving materials, and energy efficiency in building.

 Biography

 Akbari was born in Iran.
-He received his Ph.D. of Nuclear Engineering at University of California, Berkeley in 1979.
+He received his Ph.D. in Nuclear Engineering at the University of California, Berkeley, in 1979.
 He became a U.S. citizen in 1991.
-In 2009, he joined the Concordia University, where he founded a comprehensive laboratory to measure solar spectral reflectance and thermal emittance of common construction materials.
-Prior to joining the Concordia University, he was a senior scientist and the leader of the Heat Island Group at Environmental Energy Technologies Division of Lawrence Berkeley National Laboratory (LBNL) at the University of California (from 1983 to 2009).
-In 1985, he founded the Urban Heat Island (UHI) group, where he worked in the areas of heat-island quantification, mitigation and novel techniques in the analysis of energy use in buildings and industry in the United States and abroad.
+He was a senior scientist and the leader of the Heat Island Group at Environmental Energy Technologies Division of Lawrence Berkeley National Laboratory (LBNL) at the University of California, Berkeley, from 1983 to 2009.
+In 1985, he founded the Urban Heat Island (UHI) group, where he worked in the areas of heat-island quantification and mitigation.
+In 2009, he joined Concordia University, Canada, where he founded a laboratory to measure solar spectral reflectance and thermal emittance of common construction materials.

 Research

-Akbari conducted ground-breaking research on the potential for cool roofing and paving materials to reduce the urban heat islands effect.
-His proposed work in adapting cool roofs as a "prescriptive" requirement for low-slope non-residential buildings in California.
-In 2003, his proposal was approved by the California Energy Commission, and it went into effect later in October 2005.
-He provided basis and assistance for the development of cool roofs standards in Florida, Chicago, Georgia, and Atlanta.
+Akbari conducted research on the potential for cool roofing and paving materials to reduce the urban heat island effect.
+He proposed work in adapting cool roofs as a "prescriptive" requirement for low-slope non-residential buildings in California.
+In 2003, his proposal was approved by the California Energy Commission; it went into effect later in October 2005.
+He provided basis and assistance for the development of cool roof standards in Florida, Chicago, Georgia, and Atlanta.